JULIE can receive and process several different types of requests, including the following.

 The reinstallation of traffic control devices and an open cut utility locate shall be deemed an emergency according to Section 6 of the Act.

-Guidelines for Making An Emergency Locate Request
+Guidelines for making an Emergency Locate Request

-There is a wait time of two (2) hours or the date and time requested on the notice, whichever is longer.
+There is a wait time of 2 hours or the date and time requested on the notice, whichever is longer.
 If the conditions at the site dictate an earlier start time than the required wait time, it is the responsibility of the excavator to dig carefully, and be able to demonstrate that site conditions warranted this earlier start time.

 JULIE assumes that all callers provide accurate information regarding emergency situations.
 Work scheduling issues and/or lack of timely notification on the excavator’s part for a normal locate request do not constitute emergency situations.
 Penalties may be assessed by the Illinois Commerce Commission, One-Call Enforcement Division for false emergencies.